ActivControl® Technology: Unique Mechanism of Action Behind Real World Results

 Children as young as 8 years old demonstrate successful handling and confidence soon after initial fitting.¶1 Further, a survey conducted with children aged 8-12 years old who were new to contact lens wear revealed that 57% found handling MiSight® 1 day to be “kind of easy” or “really easy” after one week, which improved to 85% by 1 month.5

-You can discover further highlights from the ActivControl® Technology White Paper in this one-page resource.
-You can also access the full ActivControl® Technology white paper here.
+You can discover further highlights on ActivControl® Technology in this one-page resource.
+You can also access more details here.
 Confidence in myopia control results is what you’re looking for.

 More Blog Posts